shreyaa1/presentational-component/README.md

-- A Project using React components.
+A Project using React components and technoloies used -

+- Technology - javascript.
+- Framework - React js.
-- Redux for store creation.
+- store managament - Redux.
-- SCSS for styling of the components.
-- Responsive
+- Style - Scss.

 Preview of the page